Numerical gravitational backreaction on cosmic string loops from simulation: Gravitational backreaction

 \subsection{Faithful representation of kink smoothing}

 We have made a number of other improvements to the code base first used in Ref.~\cite{Blanco-Pillado:2019nto}, such as speeding up computations of the perturbation due to each segment, parallelizing the code, and improving the numerical stability.
-One change particularly relevant to the results we will present here has to do with how we approximate actual strings---which are smooth, except at kinks and generically curved---by our piecewise-linear model.
-We wish to capture something about the ``rounding off'' or ``filling in'' of actual kinks, about which we know that 1) the scale of kink rounding grows like a cube root in time, and 2) only one side of the kink (the one ``before'' the kink, assuming future-time-pointing null vectors) is rounded~\cite{Blanco-Pillado:2018ael}.
+One change particularly relevant to the results we present here has to do with how we approximate actual strings---which are smooth, except at kinks, and generically curved---by our piecewise-linear model.
+We wish to capture something about the ``rounding off'' or ``filling in'' of actual kinks, about which we know that 1) the scale of kink rounding grows as a cube root in time, and 2) only the part ``below'' the kink (the side with null parameter $u$ or $v$ smaller than the value of that parameter at which the kink occurs) is rounded.
+This is due to the self-force diverging (in an integrable way) for an observer approaching the kink from below, but remaining bounded when approaching from above.
+See Ref.~\cite{Blanco-Pillado:2018ael}, particularly Fig.~1 and surrounding discussion, for a detailed explanation of this one-sided rounding-off.

 To capture this effect, we want sufficient resolution in our piecewise-linear model before large kinks, as illustrated in Fig.~\ref{fig:kink-bending}.

-Adding a higher density is only needed on one side of the kink; ``above'' the kink, the string has changed so little that a single segment in the piecewise-linear model can represent fairly well more than the entire range of string shown there.
+Adding a higher density of segments is only needed on one side of the kink; ``above'' the kink, the string has changed so little that perhaps two segments can fairly well represent the range of string shown there.